Ronald McDonald House Charities®

 To support new mothers on their breastfeeding journey, Medela has partnered with GOOD+ Foundation and Nurse Family Partnership to provide support for at-risk expectant and new mothers with a focus on providing support and building necessary skills for successfully staying in the workforce as a new mother.

-Medela has provided breast pumps and bilingual education to benefit low-income mothers and children across the country to adequately prepare for a new baby.
-Since 2010, Medela and its sister brands have supported GOOD+ Foundation with financial and product donations totaling more than $1.7 million.
+Medela has provided breast pumps and bilingual breastfeeding education to benefit low-income mothers and children across the country to help them prepare for a new baby.
+Since 2010, Medela and its sister brands have support GOOD+ Foundation with financial and product donations totaling nearly $3.4 million.
+This total amount includes more than 2,000 breast pumps given to new breastfeeding mothers.

-A fundamental part of Medela's commitment to the environment includes participation in the U.S. Environmental Protection Agency's (EPA) innovative WasteWise program, the country's first national voluntary solid waste reduction program.
-WasteWise encourages organizations to reduce municipal solid waste through waste prevention, recycling and buying or manufacturing recycled products.
-WasteWise partners have saved thousands, even millions, of dollars in purchasing costs and waste disposal fees by reducing, reusing and recycling solid waste materials.
+A fundamental part of Medela’s commitment to the environment includes participation in the U.S. Environmental Protection Agency’s (EPA) WasteWise program, the country’s first national voluntary solid waste reduction program.
+WasteWise encourages organizations to reduce municipal solid waste through prevention, recycling, and buying or manufacturing recycled options.
+As a member since 2009, Medela has established new waste prevention activities, as well as expanded and improved upon current recycling efforts.